Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Explicit stability criteria

 \subsection{Voltage stability}

-Criterion II.~\!(a) in Proposition~\ref{Prop:1} entails the stability of the isolated voltage subsystem.
-A violation implies the instability of the voltage dynamics, and as a consequence also the instability of the entire system, including the rotor angle and frequency dynamics.
+Criterion II.~\!(a) in Lemma~\ref{lemma:Schur-lossy} entails the stability of the isolated voltage subsystem -- up to leading order in the losses.
+A violation implies the instability of the voltage dynamics, and as a consequence also the instability of the entire system, including the rotor-angle and frequency dynamics.

-Most remarkably, criterion II.~\!(a) includes only the matrices $\vec H$ and $\vec X$, which are also present in the lossless case\cite{Sharafutdinov2018}.
-Ohmic losses in the transmission lines thus affect voltage stability only indirectly via the position of the respective equilibrium, in particular via the equilibrium rotor angles $\delta_j^\circ$, which enter the matrix $\vec H$.
-Due to the similarity to the lossless case, this work refrains from a detailed analysis of voltage stability and only quotes two results from\cite{Sharafutdinov2018}.
+Most remarkably, criterion II.~\!(a) includes only the matrices $\vec H$ and $\vec X$, which are also present in the lossless case~\cite{Sharafutdinov2018}.
+To leading order, ohmic losses in the transmission lines thus affect voltage stability only indirectly via the position of the respective equilibrium, in particular via the equilibrium rotor angles $\delta_j^\circ$, which enter the matrix $\vec H$.
+Due to the similarity to the lossless case, this work refrains from a detailed analysis of voltage stability and only quotes two results from Sharafutdinov \textit{et al.}~\cite{Sharafutdinov2018}.

 \begin{cor} If for all nodes $j=1,\ldots,N$

 then the matrix $\vec H - \vec X^{-1}$ is negative definite. \end{cor}

 \begin{cor} If for any subset of nodes $\mathcal{S} \subset \{1,2,\ldots,N\}$,